Glenn Mitchell

 Creative solutions

-When the online advertising industry stopped supporting Flash, a number of publishers continued to impose the same 40KB package file size restrictions.
+In 2017 the online advertising industry stopped supporting Flash content, a number of publishers continued to impose the same 40KB package file size restrictions.

-I developed a new JavaScript animation engine that could be loaded in under 7KB (compressed) and continue to deliver the dynamic material that clients had come to expect.
-It employed easily editable animation definitions and a novel solution for greatly optimising resource quality.
+To deliver the dynamic material that clients had come to expect, I developed a new JavaScript animation engine that could be loaded in under 7KB and continue.
+It employed easily editable animation definitions and novel solutions for greatly optimising resource quality.

 Versatility

-For one client, the solution started with a grayscale image of topographic height data.
-Using Adobe's JSX scripting within After Effects, elevation data was read from pixel values and automated the creation of animated vector shape flyovers.
+For one client, the solution process started with a grayscale image of topographic height data.
+Using Adobe's JSX scripting within After Effects, elevation data was read from pixel values and the creation of animated vectors for a flyover was automated.

 Data visualisation